 Making it sweeter (or less sweet)

-This is one of the main reasons I decided to try making my own marzipan.
-The Spanish mazapánes sold in supermarkets at Christmas time are much too sweet for me.
-They also have an artificial type flavor that I don’t really like very much.
-In fact, up until recently, I was sure I didn’t like marzipan at all based on my experience with the stuff they sell in stores this time of year.
+One of the main reasons I decided to try making my own marzipan was that the Spanish mazapánes sold in supermarkets at Christmas time are much too sweet for me.
+They also often have an added artificial flavor that I don’t really like very much.
+In fact, up until recently, I wasn’t sure I even liked marzipan at all based on my experience with the stuff they sell in stores.

 Switching out the sweetener